 I have been practicing Buddhist meditation since 2001.
 My early years of practice were with the sangha at Deer Park Monastery (Thich Nhat Hanh).
 I began practicing Vipassana/Insight Meditation in 2005.
 The Samatha/Vipassana path has been the heart of my own practice, and forms the basis of what I convey as a meditation teacher.
 In working with others, I do my best to understand and support their aspirations for practice.
-Whether someone wants to increase their own inner resources (more peace and stability, less reactivity), is honoring a phase where healing work is needed, or is actively pursuing a spiritual path, I strive to offer my expertise and understanding of meditative tools to support those intentions.
+Whether someone wants to increase their own inner resources (more peace and stability, less reactivity), is honoring a phase where healing work is needed, or is actively pursuing a spiritual path, I strive to offer my experience and understanding of meditative tools to support those intentions.

 I enjoy working with artists and others who wish to open up their relationship to creativity alongside developing a meditation practice.
 There is little in my mind that separates the artist from the mystic beyond choice of materials – both involve movement towards a deeply meaningful sense of aliveness, mystery, and sacredness.
 My own path began through art making (studying painting at the Rhode Island School of Design, and film at UCLA).
 I have also practiced and done retreat work engaged in a spiritually-oriented painting practice developed by Michele Cassou.
 You can see some of my artwork here.

 My own path involved pursuing intensive practice while parenting, and I have a particular interest in how a deep, vibrant meditation practice can be maintained in the midst of a busy householder’s life.
-Many people I work with with are balancing the compelling (and sometimes challenging) terrain of the contemplative path with their care and responsibility for the people and things they are devoted to.
-I believe that a great deal of progress is possible outside of retreat environments, if one is able to be flexible and creative.